OlympusDAO-Education/Documentation/basics/migration.md

 No.

+## Can you walk me through an example of how much gOHM I can expect from the migration?

+Assuming you have 20 OHM, 20 sOHM, and 20 wsOHM, and the [Current Index](https://docs.olympusdao.finance/main/basics/basics#how-do-i-track-my-rebase-rewards) is 10.

+- 20 OHM = 2 gOHM.
+Take your 20 OHM and divide it by the Current Index to get your gOHM.

+- 20 sOHM = 2 gOHM.
+Take your 20 sOHM and divide it by the Current Index to get your gOHM.

+- 20 wsOHM = 20 gOHM.
+1 wsOHM is equivalent to 1 gOHM.

 ## How are bonds affected after the migration?

 In V2, you can purchase multiple bonds of the same type without resetting the